Astrophysicist and Astronomer

 Department of Physics, University of California, Santa Barbara

-I am a Ph.D. candidate at the University of California Santa Barbara.
-My research is primarily in two subfields: instrumentation and data analysis for exoplanets; and exoplanet characterization.
-I am developing the software pipeline for high precision radial velocities with Las Cumbres Observatory's Network of Robotic Echelle Spectrographs.
+Hello!
+I am a soon-to-be Ph.D. from the University of California Santa Barbara.
+My research spans data analysis for exoplanets and software engineering.
+I co-developed the software pipeline for high precision radial velocities with Las Cumbres Observatory's Network of Robotic Echelle Spectrographs.
 With NRES, we measure the velocities of stars through the doppler shift, with precision comparable to a brisk jog: 3 meters per second.
 My work is integral to the daily, automatic calibration of the instruments and the processing of hundreds of science observations each week.